 10. Kombucha Tea

-This is a form of fermented tea that contains a high amount of healthy gut bacteria.
-This probiotic drink has been used for centuries and is believed to help increase your energy, enhance your well being and maybe even help you lose weight.
-However, kombucha tea may not be the best fit for everyone, especially those that have had problems with candida.
+Kombucha is a form of fermented tea that contains a high amount of healthy gut bacteria.[12, 13] This probiotic drink has been used for centuries and is believed to help increase your energy, enhance your well-being and maybe even help you lose weight, especially if made with green tea.[14, 13] However, kombucha tea may not be the best fit for everyone, especially those that have had concerns with Candida.

 Do you have any favorite foods with probiotics that I may have missed?
 Leave a comment below!

 - Damunupola DA, et al. "Evaluation of Quality Characteristics of Goat Milk Yogurt Incorporated with Beetroot Juice."
 International Journal of Scientific and Research Publications.
 Oct 2014;4(10):1-5.

 - Prado MR, et al. "Milk Kefir: Composition, Microbial Cultures, Biological Activities, and Related Products."
 Frontiers in Microbiology.
 2015;6:1177.